kurtsmurf/typing-practice/README.md

 ## fix me

+1. Put useGameReducer in a context
-1. caps-lock indicator
+1. ~~caps-lock indicator~~
-1. "press any key to start": disabled mode for when returning from offline or starting from scratch.
+1. ~~"press any key to start": disabled mode for when returning from offline or starting from scratch.~~
 1. focus reset button on game over (make focus transitions more intuitive in general)
 1. special highlight when cursor reaches end of line (right now shows nothing)
 1. show mis-typed key on failure
 1. test contrast
 1. handle text too large for screen

-## wierd ideas
+## ideas

 ### choose-able fonts